-Permit No.NJ0141852 DST160003 Stormwater Discharge Master General Permit Renewal
+Permit No.NJ0141861 DST160004 Stormwater Discharge Master General Permit Renewal

-Attachment A - Measurable Goals and Implementation Schedule for Existing Permittees General
+Attachment A - Measurable Goals and Implementation Schedule for Tier B Permittees

+General

-The following table specifies the Measurable Goals and Implementation Schedule of this Tier A MS4 NJPDES Permit for Existing Permittees.
+The following table specifies the Measurable Goals and Implementation Schedule of this Tier B MS4 NJPDES Permit.
 Each Measurable Goal and Implementation Schedule is associated with a permit citation and a summary of the associated Minimum Standard.
 The summary of Minimum Standard column represents a paraphrase of permit conditions.
 Actual Minimum Standards are found in Part IV of the permit.